hmshreyas7/dish-wish/README.md

 5. Displaying the "To Eat" list items
 6. Setting up the main screen

-In addition to these, there is another directory here called `\data`.
+In addition to these, there is another directory here called `..\data`.
 Within this, all the database-related operations are implemented such as:

 1. Defining the schema and other database constants
 2. Creating a new database / connecting to an existing one